Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: The QBNE-Power algorithm

 To show how to compute the block-encoding $U_D$ required to apply Algorithm \ref{alg:block_encoded_trace} to $H$ it remains to show how to block encode the projection $I-P_{\Gamma}$.
 Here, we show that this can be done.

-This circuit, $U_{I-\Gamma}$, is shown in Figure \ref{fig:fix_circuit}.
-It works by first applying the circuit $U_\Gamma$ as described in Section \ref{sec:block_encoding}, then applying a multicontrolled $CX$ controlled on every one of the $|E^{c}|$ auxiliary qubits of $U_{\Gamma}$.
-Finally, we apply $U_{\Gamma}^{\dagger}$, which has the same circuit as $U_{\Gamma}$, to uncompute the auxiliary qubits.
-In this unoptimised implementation we require $\mathcal{O}(n^2)$ auxiliary qubits and the multicontrolled $C_{m}X$ gate which is controlled on every auxiliary qubit of $U_{\Gamma}$, i.e.\ $m = \mathcal{O}(n^2)$.
-This circuit has 2-qubit gate depth $\mathcal{O}(n^2)$.
+This circuit, $U_{I-P_\Gamma}$, is shown in Figure \ref{fig:fix_circuit}.
+It works by first applying a circuit $U_{P_\Gamma}$ which block-encodes the projection $P_\Gamma$, then applying a multi-controlled $X$ controlled on the $0$ outcome of every one of the auxiliary qubits of $U_{P_\Gamma}$.
+Finally, we apply $U_{P_\Gamma}^{\dagger}$ to uncompute the auxiliary qubits.
+See \cite{akhalwaya2024topological} for a circuit construction of $U_{P_\Gamma}$ using $\mathcal{O}(n^2)$ auxiliary qubits.

+\begin{theorem} Given a circuit $U_{P_\Gamma}$ which block-encodes the projection $P_\Gamma$, the circuit in Figure~\ref{fig:fix_circuit} acts as a block-encoding of the projection $I - P_\Gamma$. \end{theorem}